 There is no express statutory authority allowing a title examiner to rely on a self-serving recital of successorship in a conveyance.
-It should be noted that certificates of merger from secretaries of state have often been encountered in abstracts and relied upon by examiners in prior years.
-However, there is apparently no legal authority allowing an examiner to rely on this certificate giving constructive notice to third parties.
-However, some authority was granted for the filing of and reliance on certain merger documents, in particular: (1) the affidavit statute was passed in 1985 allowing the filing of affidavits covering the "history of the organization of corporations," and (2) a recent amendment was made, effective November 1, 1987, to the General Corporation Act whereby a certificate of merger or consolidation must be filed in the local land records where the surviving or resulting corporation has title to real property.53
+It should be noted that certificates of merger from secretaries of state have often been encountered in abstracts and relied upon by examiners in prior years; however, there is apparently no legal authority allowing an examiner to rely on this certificate giving constructive notice to third parties.
+However, authority of sorts was granted for the filing of and reliance on certain merger documents, in particular, (1) the affidavit statute was passed in 1985 allowing the filing of affidavits covering the "history of the organization of corporations" and (2) a recent amendment was made, effective November 1, 1987, to the General Business Corporation Act whereby a certificate of merger or consolidation must be filed in the local land records where the surviving or resulting corporation has title to real property (see 18 O.S. §1144).